 2. Content (what kind of music do you read and where do you get it from)?

 I scan music into my computer and transfer to the forScore app on my iPad through iTunes.
 I can also open emailed PDFs with the forScore app.
 Once in forScore, I can store music by title, composer, genre, or keyword.
 I can even annotate the music and create setlists for different ensembles or performances.

 3. Container (do you use any special holders for your computer)?

 The AirTurn Manos & iPad vs. Music Stand

 I have two holders that I like.
 The AirTurn Manos is very secure and sturdy.
-I also like the CrisKenna Xclip which is actually the one I travel with because it is less bulky.
 When I play C flute in First Light Ensemble, I am seated and use the iPad holder on an AirTurn goSTAND.
 Because it's adjustable for both sitting and standing, when I play in a symphony orchestra, I use the goSTAND because I need the iPad a little higher so I can also see the conductor.
 When I play the Contrabass flute, I need to stand to play and the goSTAND works great!
 I can fit a regular mic stand in my old folding music stand cloth cases and it goes easily in my gig bag.
 If I am playing locally, I can also just use a mic stand but that won’t fit in a carry-on bag for flying!

-d.
-Controller(s) (do you use any special controllers for reading or working with your
+4. Controller(s) (do you use any special controllers for reading or working with your digital sheet music)?

-I use the AirTurn DUO Bluetooth transceiver, which includes 2 ATSF-2 foot switches, for hands free page turning (I need to keep both hands on my flute!)
+I use the AirTurn DUO for hands free page turning (I need to keep both hands on my flute!)
 It works great on any floor surface and I am amazed how long the charge lasts!
 It is so easy to recharge with the iPad charger, even overseas!